I know it's long, but I'm fairly certain this is the most in depth write up with the most information out there, so bear with me.

 *Skip if you do not need to swap inputs*

 Once you have the case apart, throw the rear half to the side.
-You will not need anything from it with the exception of the speedometer sensor.
+You will not need anything from it with the exception of the speedometer sensor for your new 231 or 242.

-Turn your attention to the front half: The 249 has a simple shift mode fork that just pulls straight up out of the case after removing the shift detent spring using a 7/8" wrench.
+6. Turn your attention to the front half: The 249 has a simple shift mode fork that just pulls straight up out of the case after removing the shift detent spring located on the bottom of the case using a 7/8" wrench.
 Now you can remove the input shaft and it's planetary gear set.
 It may take a little tapping on the input shaft to remove it.
+Use a flat head screwdriver to remove the planetary lock ring, and remove the input from the planetary assembly.

 You can either use the entire planetary set and input from the 249 (what I opted to do) or you can use the 249 input in the 242 planetary.
 Make SURE that the gear cuts match, they will drop into the other's annulus gear however it won't last long that way.